Baby On Board

 Many fathers identify with the methods and advice in this book as it uses science based information as opposed to old wives’ tales and mothercraft mythology.
 Written in a logical, solutions-based way, dads will find it difficult to put this book down once they start.

 Child Development Books – there are so many, which one do I choose?

 With the gamut of child development and baby development books on the market today, it’s hard to determine which book is going to suit you, your style of parenting and, most importantly, your baby.
 Dr Howard Chilton has been a neonatologist (a babies’ physician) for over 35 years and writes with a conviction and love of his profession rarely seen in the world of baby books for expectant parents.

 He was Director of Newborn Care at the Royal Hospital for Women in Sydney for more than twenty years, and during this time he also gained experience, not only as a neonatologist, but, as a working father to two daughters – Georgina and Isabella.

-His latest foray into the world of babies – the informative and easy-to-read “Baby on Board” helps new parents to not only understand and care for their baby, but also to enjoy them.
+This popular foray into the world of babies – the informative and easy-to-read “Baby on Board” helps new parents to not only understand and care for their baby, but also to enjoy them.

 A book for new parents full of hidden gems and practical advice

 “Baby on Board” is a book for first time parents written by an expert – and a parent – for parents who need gentle, caring guidance when it’s time to welcome their little one into the world.
 Dr Howard Chilton understands that parents want to do everything right by their new baby, from the time they fall pregnant, through to the birth, and later, when they take care of their little one at home.
 “Baby on Board” helps them to do that, in a positive, practical and caring way..